 Course Course Description Credit Hrs.
 Contact Hrs.
+CJ 5878 SEMINAR: INTERNATIONAL CRIMINAL JUSTICE SYSTEMS (3) Comparisons among and contrasts between American and other national criminal justice systems: the structures and operations, philosophies, political and social contexts.
 Prerequisites: Completion of CJ graduate program prerequisites.
-CJ 5878 SEMINAR: INTERNATIONAL CRIMINAL JUSTICE SYSTEMS (3) 3 3 Comparisons among and contrasts between American and other national criminal justice systems: the structures and operations, philosophies, political and social contexts.
-Prerequisites: Completion of CJ graduate program prerequisites.
-CJ 5879 SEMINAR: PUBLIC POLICY ISSUES IN CRIMINAL JUSTICE (3) 3 3 The politics of criminal justice; agenda setting; establishment of priorities; decisionmaking; agents and interest groups as they affect criminal justice policies and practices.
+3 3 CJ 5879 SEMINAR: PUBLIC POLICY ISSUES IN CRIMINAL JUSTICE (3) The politics of criminal justice; agenda setting; establishment of priorities; decisionmaking; agents and interest groups as they affect criminal justice policies and practices.
 Prerequisites: Completion of CJ graduate program prerequisites; formal admission to the master's degree program.
-CJ 5880 SEMINAR IN ADVANCED TOPICS IN CRIMINOLOGY (3) 3 3 Analysis, comparison, and discussion of theories and models in criminology with emphasis on understanding principles and their application.
+3 3 CJ 5880 SEMINAR IN ADVANCED TOPICS IN CRIMINOLOGY (3) Analysis, comparison, and discussion of theories and models in criminology with emphasis on understanding principles and their application.
 Prerequisites: Completion of CJ graduate program prerequisites; formal admission to the master's degree program.

-CJ 5881 ADVANCED RESEARCH ANALYSIS: ANALYSIS AND APPLICATION (3) Intensive exploration of qualitative and quantitative analysis methods useful for criminal justice program evaluation, social policy review, and criminology theory generation.
+3 3 CJ 5881 ADVANCED RESEARCH ANALYSIS: ANALYSIS AND APPLICATION (3) Intensive exploration of qualitative and quantitative analysis methods useful for criminal justice program evaluation, social policy review, and criminology theory generation.
 Prerequisites: CJ 5350/350, CJ 5380/380, CJ 5381, CJ 5801/401, CJ 5879/479, CJ 5880/480 or consent of department.
 3 3 CJ 5889 SEMINAR: SPECIAL TOPICS IN CRIMINAL JUSTICE (3) Analysis of a contemporary criminological problem chosen by the instructor.
 Prerequisites: Completion of CJ graduate program prerequisites.
 3 3 CJ 5898 ADVOCACY/POLICY PRACTICUM (3) Supervised experience in advanced advocacy and policy responsibilities in criminal justice/social justice settings.
 Integrates theory, research, and practice in culminating experience of graduate program.
 Prerequisites: Formal admission to the master's degree program; 24 graduate credit hours, including all other core courses.
 3 3 CJ 5899 ADVANCED PRACTICUM/ INTERNSHIP IN CRIMINAL JUSTICE (3) Supervised experience in criminal justice setting.
 Integrates theory, knowledge, and practice in culminating experience of criminal justice program.
 May be taken for three credit hours.
+May be repeated in subsequent semester for three credit hours to a maximum of six hours with consent of the department.
 3 3